adrianosela/rdtp/README.md

 **[IPPROTO_RDTP = 0x9D]**

-Specification and implementation of a reliable transport layer protocol to be used over IP networks.
+Specification of a reliable transport layer protocol to be used over IP networks, along a simplistic and modular implementation in Go.

 ## To-Dos:
 * Reliability